sonny3690/kindleLink/README.md

 ## Other Things
 - No user information is stored.
 There's no database or storage involved.
 The only things that are kept are download files (eviction through LRU cache), screenshots of the most recent Puppeteer session (deleted after each session though).
-- Vercel should support Docker Containers
+- Concurrent heavy load requests finally supported.
 - I don't advocate any illegal uses of the product